Includes airfare, hotel, tours, baggage handling, and transfers

 DAY 1 – Arrival in Singapore: After completing customs and immigration formalities upon arrival in Singapore, your Enrichment Journeys representative will warmly welcome you.
 After checking in to your hotel, you will have the afternoon at your leisure.
 In the evening, take a 30 minute riverboat ride to see the city’s waterfront area.
-Enjoy dinner in a local Chinese restaurant, then finish the night with a Singapore Sling overlooking breathtaking sights of the city at the famous Sky on 57 restaurant.
-Located 57 stories high atop the iconic Sands SkyPark, this restaurant is the only spot in Singapore where you can drink and dine with breathtaking sights of the city, port, infinity pool, Marina Bay, Gardens by the Bay, and across the Pacific Ocean to Malaysia – all from one unrivaled destination.
+Enjoy dinner in a local Chinese restaurant, then finish the night with breathtaking views from the Skypark observation deck, located 57 stories above the city, atop the iconic Marina Bay Sands Hotel.
 (D)

 DAY 2 – Singapore: After breakfast, the morning will be at your leisure.
 In the afternoon, you will take a city tour passing Padang field at the Cricket Club, one of the world’s more picturesque sports grounds.
 At Parliament House, Supreme Court and City Hall, glimpse at landmarks of Singapore’s colonial past and journey to independence; these buildings have borne witness to many pivotal events in the nation’s history.
 You will also visit Chinatown’s ancient Thian Hock Keng Temple and handicraft center, a photo stop of thousands of colorful orchid species in the National Orchid Garden (inside the UNESCO Botanic Gardens) and the sights and scents of Little India.
 You will have the evening at your leisure and dinner at the hotel.
 (B, D)